vojoup/blooog/content/blog/easy-form-handling-in-gatsby/index.md

 ## What does Netlify have to offer regarding forms?

 Everything.
-From handling the form submissions through notifying you about form submissions to preventing spam bots to submit your forms.
+From handling the form submissions through notifying you about form submissions to preventing bots from spamming you.
 And you get all this with minimal work and even for free (up to a number of submissions).

-## Use them in your existing app
+## Just add some attributes...

-If you already have a form in your app and you want to use Netlify to handle their submission you just have to add a few html attributes and deploy to netlify.
+If you already have a form in your app just add the two attributes I mention bellow and you're done.
-Consider your basic form would look like something this:
+Otherwise just follow along, it won't take long.
+Really.

+### Let's get to building our new form

+As an example I'll be using this form:

 ```html
 <form name="contact">